Ad-nilpotent ideals and The Shi arrangement: Characteristic polynomial of : type

-\begin{lemma} Let $S$ be a quasi-antichain of $\Delta^{+}$ with length $n-k$.
+\begin{lemma} Let $S$ be a quasi-antichain of $\Delta^{+}$ with size $n-k$.
 Let $p$ be a large prime, then

-where $n_1(S)$ is one half of the number of ordered parts with length $1$ in $\pi^{\pm}(S)$. \end{lemma} \begin{proof} By definition of $\pi^{\pm}(S)$, it suffices to count the placements of its $2k$ ordered parts on the circle such that the restrictions (a-c) are met.
-For convenience, we call the zero class combined with the right half the \emph{extended} right half.
-Similarly, we call the zero class combined with the left half the \emph{extended} left half.
-Therefore, we should place the $2k$ ordered parts of $\pi^{\pm}(S)$ on the circle such that \begin{itemize} \item[$\bullet$] each ordered part should be placed consecutively and clockwise on the circle, and except for in the zero class, there should be no overlapping among them; \item[$\bullet$] each ordered part should be placed entirely on the extended right half, or entirely on the extended left half; if an ordered part is placed on the extended right half, then its negative should be placed on the extended left half according to (a). \end{itemize} Since an allowable placement of the extended right half gives an allowable placement of the extended left half, we can focus on what happens only on the extended right half.
-Thus, it boils down to put the $k$ essentially different ordered parts there, with each part a choice of sign.
-To go further, there are two possibilities: \begin{itemize} \item[(1)] the zero class is empty.
-Then the number of allowable placements is already counted by Lemma \ref{lemma-fS-type-C}, namely, it is $(p-2n+2k-1)!!/(p-2n-1)!!$.
+where $n_1(S)$ is one half of the number of ordered parts with length $1$ in $\pi^{\pm}(S)$. \end{lemma} \begin{proof} For convenience, we call the zero class combined with the right (resp. left) half the \emph{extended} right (resp. left) half.
+By the definition of $\pi^{\pm}(S)$, $f(S)$ equals to the number of placements of the $2k$ ordered parts of $\pi^{\pm}(S)$ on the circle such that (a-c) are met.
+Namely, we should place them on the circle such that \begin{itemize} \item[$\bullet$] each ordered part is consecutive and clockwise; and except for in the zero class, there is no overlapping; \item[$\bullet$] each ordered part is either entirely on the extended right half or entirely on the extended left half; if it is placed on the extended right half, then its negative should be placed on the extended left half according to (a). \end{itemize} Thus we can focus on what happens only on the extended right half, and it boils down to put the $k$ essentially different ordered parts there, with each part a choice of sign.
+To deduce an explicit expression for $f(S)$, we note that there are two cases: \begin{itemize} \item[(i)] the zero class is empty.
+Then the number of allowable placements is already counted by Lemma \ref{lemma-fS-type-C}.
+Namely, it is $(p-2n+2k-1)!!/(p-2n-1)!!$.